 Remember, all foods can fit into a health diet.
 Sweets and treats are a fun part of life, enjoy them as part of your pattern of healthy eating.

 For more individualized information about nutrition, students may meet with a Cornell Health nutritionist for nutrition counseling.
 To schedule an appointment, call 607-255-5155 during business hours, or log in to myCornellHealth.

 If you have questions or concerns about your feelings and behaviors related to body image and eating, the resources and information on our Body Image & Disordered Eating page might be helpful to you.

 If you're struggling, help is available.
-You can schedule an appointment with either your Primary Care Provider or with a member of our Cornell Healthy Eating Program (CHEP) team.
+You can schedule an appointment with either your Primary Care Provider or with a member of our Collaborative Health and Eating Program (CHEP) team.
 Our staff members can help evaluate your current health and habits, and – when appropriate – provide medical care, counseling, and ongoing support to help you optimize your health and well-being.
 We can also connect you with support groups, and provide specialized referrals for treatment outside the scope of Cornell Health’s services.